Short description

 J

 If somebody writes to you and includes "I hope you're well", they don't really want to hear how you're doing.
 If somebody includes "How are you doing?", they may be interested in hearing how you're doing, but not necessarily.
-Including "I hope you're well" in a message is a useful way to indicate you care about the person without distracting the conversation from your message.
+Including "I hope you're well" in a message is a useful way to indicate you care about the person without distracting the conversation from your message, and without indicating you want to necessarily continue the conversation.

 Jason Katz-Brown